Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 Quality of Life:
 - The Engineer can now be automated.
-- The Painter can now be automated
+- The Painter can now be automated.
+- Added a game rule to choose the probability of event (e.g. promoted) spawned historical characters.

 GUI:
 - You can now see all Architects in the world in the Writer ranking.